Have you ever noticed a white cockroach and immediately thought you’d found an extremely rare species, probably even an albino?

 Well, I hate to burst the bubble for you, but unfortunately, they are not as rare as they look!

-In reality, all roaches are white for fleeting periods of time throughout their lives due to the growth.
+In reality, all roaches are white for brief periods throughout their lives due to their growth life cycle.

 What is a White Cockroach?

-You might have seen these white roaches here and there at your abode and wonder where they come from, what could be the cause of their whitish appearances.
+You might have seen these white roaches here and there and wondered where they come from and what could be the cause of their whitish apperance.

 The number of molts a nymph undergoes varies with species.
 With each successful molt, nymphs start to look more and more like their adult lifecycle.

 When these pests outgrow their exteriors, known as the cuticle, they split the cuticle up and cast it.